AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 - ```psych```
 - ```RColorBrewer```
 - ```tibble```

-- ```misty``` > WARNING: if you already have a version of the misty package other than 0.6.0, this will replace your current version with the 0.6.0 version!
+- ```misty``` **WARNING**: version 0.6.0 required >> if you already have a version of the misty package other than 0.6.0, the code in this notebook will replace your current version with the 0.6.0 version!